Find a therapist you connect with

 Kathleen “Kathy” Gestwitz, MHC

-I received my BS in Psychology, and my MA in Clinical Mental Health Counseling from Liberty University in Lynchburg, VA.
-It has been my pleasure to serve as a substance use counselor, case manager, and an outpatient community services counselor.
+I received my BS in Psychology and MA in Clinical Mental Health Counseling from Liberty University.
+My experience includes substance use counseling, case management, and outpatient community services, all of which have shaped my relational, compassionate approach to therapy.

 Christina “Nina” Sawyer, LICSW